Does Your Cable Bill Affect Your Credit Score?

 Paying bills with a credit card is a straightforward way to establish credit when you’re new to it.
 If you’ve been approved for your first credit card, you might consider using it to pay for your cable bill.

-Then, when your credit card statement is due, make a manual payment.
+Then, when your credit card bill is due, you can make a manual payment.
 Even better, set up automated bill payments ahead of time so you never miss a bill.

 As you make on-time payments on your credit card, your card issuer will routinely report your positive payment data to the credit bureaus.
 Over time, with responsible credit card repayment and keeping your revolving debt manageable, you can build your credit.